13retonnian/castle-gallery/README.md

 #### MongoDB Database
 13retonnian -> sait-wbdb -> castles

 #### Problems I ran into:
 - Was getting 404 when trying to get specific castle.
 Fixed by typecasting req.params.id.
-- Couldn't figure out how to read DB
+- Couldn't figure out how to read DB.
+Solved by watching Tony Grimes' excellent classes.
+- Couldn't get the res.redirect to go to the ./public/404.html.
+I took out the public from the URL and it worked.
+- In the specific castle case I was trying to use Find on the model when I should have been getting the object of castles first.
+Fixed this by using 'const castles = await Castle.find()' before using find with parameters.

 #### Attributions:
 - Attributions to Ashlyn Knox and Tony Grimes' classes, videos and code.